3 Reasons Marketers Turn to Artificial Intelligence in Advertising

-Numerous unique studies all point to similar conclusions: marketers are turning to AI to optimize audience targeting, creative effectiveness, and campaign spend.
+Numerous unique studies all point to similar conclusions: marketers are turning to AI to optimize audience targeting, creative effectiveness, and campaign spending.

 Improving Audience Targeting